-In the different regions of Denmark, the dishes of the rural or marine tradition survive, such as the Fionia omelette; the dried and smoked pork sausage from southern Jutland; the eel roll typical of the Lim Fjord area.
+In the different regions of Denmark, the dishes of the rural or marine tradition survive, such as the Fionia omelet; the dried and smoked pork sausage from southern Jutland; the eel roll typical of the Lim Fjord area.
 Famous in Skagen, the preparation of fish (usually sole or plaice) with accompanying cranberries, a side dish invented by the fishermen themselves, to make up for the lack of potatoes due to the sandy nature of the soil.

 10 typical dishes not to miss in Denmark

-Egg-based dish consisting of a mixture of lightly beaten eggs, milk, and flour, which is poured in a skillet and topped with various condiments.
+An egg-based dish consisting of a mixture of lightly beaten eggs, milk, and flour, which is poured in a skillet and topped with various condiments.

 Thick and crispy fried, grilled, or oven-roasted pork belly, traditionally served alongside boiled potatoes and a flavorful parsley sauce.

-Danish meatballs that are usually made with ground pork, typically served with boiled potatoes and traditional Danish brown sauce on the side.
+Danish meatballs that are usually made with ground pork typically served with boiled potatoes and traditional Danish brown sauce on the side.